EAWF/BTC-Toolbox/README.md

-# HD Wallet Account-Level Extended Public Key to Address Tool
+# BTC-HD-Wallet-xPub-yPub-zPub-to-Address-Tool
-A simple PHP function that derives payment addresses from an exported account-level extended public key.
+A simple tool that derives payment addresses from an HD Wallet's exported account-level extended public keys.
 ## Why?
 ### Faster AND Cheaper
 * Do ALL the payment address derivation processing on YOUR server and not in the hands of a rent-seeking third-party who doesn't really need your personal business.